British rugby league system: History

-2015 new structure

 In 2013, it was announced that there was to be a review into the structure of the Rugby League system in Europe.
 Clubs, fans and sponsors were asked about their needs from the system.
 Three options were reviewed; one system using two leagues of 10, with the Super League and Championship having one promotion and relegation place between the two.
 The format of promotion was to be decided later.
 The second option was the same system, with Promotion and Relegation between the two, but with 12 teams in each division.
 The third option was most radical, and featured two leagues of 12, which would, after 11 games, split to three groups of 8.
 This would be mixed with a new funding structure.
 On 17 January 2014, it was announced the third option had been selected, but had been changed to split after 23 games, which would be a complete round-robin and an added fixture, the Magic Weekend.
 From 2015, this was decided to be the new structure.

 In preparation for the new structure, it was decided across the two leagues, Championship and Super League, there would be a season of realignment, in which five clubs would be relegated from the Championship, and one promoted to the Championship, and two teams would be relegated from the Super League to the Championship.
 This meant that the Super League, from 2015, would be made up of the 12 remaining teams from the Super League XIX season, and a Championship made up of the two relegated teams from the Super League, one team promoted from the 2014 Championship 1 and the nine remaining Championship teams.
 League 1, which would be modelled on the Championship, would be made out of the five relegated Championship teams, 8 current League 1 teams, and Coventry Bears.